 Orally administered morphine should be used in preference to parenteral morphine whenever adequate pain control can be achieved by this route.
-However, oral morphine is often inadequate or impractical in the terminally ill patient.
+However oral morphine is often inadequate or impractical in the terminally ill patient.

-Patients being converted from oral morphine to either intramuscular, intravenous or subcutaneous morphine require dosage reduction (about one-sixth), since about 60% of oral morphine is metabolised in first-pass metabolism (i.e. 1 mg of either intramuscular, subcutaneous or intravenous morphine for every 6 mg of oral morphine).
+Patients being converted from oral morphine to either intramuscular, intravenous or subcutaneous morphine require dosage reduction (about one-sixth), since about 60% of oral morphine is metabolised in first-pass metabolism (i.e. 1 milligram of either intramuscular, subcutaneous or intravenous morphine for every 6 milligrams of oral morphine).
 The dose should then be titrated according to the patient's clinical response.

-For cancer pain, DBL Morphine Sulfate Injection BP should be given regularly around the clock, in most instances every 4 hours.
-The basis of pain control with DBL Morphine Sulfate Injection BP should be regular scheduling rather than on an 'as required' or PRN narcotic order.
+For cancer pain, Morphine Sulfate should be given regularly around the clock, in most instances every 4 hours.
+The basis of pain control with Morphine Sulfate should be regular scheduling rather than on an 'as required' or PRN narcotic order.
 Patients requiring high doses of morphine usually need to be awakened for medication during the night to prevent morning pain.